BCG-X-Official/facet/README.rst

 shapley vectors which are being decomposed into the synergy, redundancy, and independence vectors.

-BCG Gamma
+BCG GAMMA
 ---------------------------

 If you would like to know more about the team behind Facet please see our :ref:`about_us` page.

-We are always on the lookout for passionate and talented data scientists to join the BCG Gamma team.
-If you would like to know more you can find out about BCG Gamma `here <https://www.bcg.com/en-gb/beyond-consulting/bcg-gamma/default>`_, or have a look at
+We are always on the lookout for passionate and talented data scientists to join the BCG GAMMA team.
+If you would like to know more you can find out about BCG GAMMA `here <https://www.bcg.com/en-gb/beyond-consulting/bcg-gamma/default>`_, or have a look at
 `career opportunities <https://www.bcg.com/en-gb/beyond-consulting/bcg-gamma/careers>`_.